merrygoat/Dynamical-Variance-Analysis/README.md

 Based on method in Pastore, R. et al. Differential Variance Analysis: a direct method to quantify and visualize dynamic heterogeneities, Sci Rep. 2017; 7: 43496.

-Main routine is called dynamical_heterogeneity.
-Example IPython Notebook shows usage.
+IPython Notebook shows example of usage.

 Parameters are: